Tamas Bacsi was not only called upon to heal

 women to a big tree, and old white birch that was more than a hundred

 years old and very beautiful.
 That tree was just outside the village

 next to a dirt road.
 This was the road that led into the village.
 It was

 a threefold road split with a green spot where the tree was.
 He would

 sit under the tree and listen to the rustling of the silver leaves.
 We

 were allowed to be present, but we could not speak, we had to be silent.

-So, he listen to the leaves and he posed himself a question
+So, he listens to the leaves, and he posed himself a question

 in his mind.
 The person who consulted him was there too, of course.